simonanana/Payment-Infrastructure-Financial-Sanctions-and-RMB-Internationalization/README.md

 This repository contains the full empirical analysis code for the working paper:

-> **"Sanctions, Infrastructure, and De-Dollarization: Panel Evidence on the Push–Pull–Resist Framework (2010–2023)"**
+> **"Payment Infrastructure, Financial Sanctions, and Cross-Border Currency Diversification: A Panel Study of BRICS+ and Developing Economies, 2010–2023"**

 The paper formalizes the **Sanctions Paradox**: the finding that financial sanctions and dollar-hegemony erosion are not opposing forces but sequential phases of a single, infrastructure-contingent process.
 Using a balanced panel of **170 countries over 2010–2023** (N = 2,380 country-year observations), the analysis estimates the conditions under which China's cross-border payment infrastructure (CIPS/clearing banks) converts the political risk premium embedded in financial sanctions into observable RMB invoicing diversification.